k21009051/Mustacchio-V2-Write-up/jack-of-all-trades/README.md

 ```
 And this gave me the root flag :)

-I did briefly attempt to get a shell as root by reading /etc/shadow, but the hash wasn't easily crackable so I figured this isn't intended or necessary.
+I did briefly attempt to get a shell as root by reading /etc/shadow, but the hash wasn't easily crackable so I figured this wasn't intended.